ymlasu/NASA_ULI_InfoFusion/src/NATS/Server/README.txt

 Notice: Users don't have to do this unless NATS Server is unable to run on the built-in libraries which came with the distribution.

 There are several pre-compiled dependency library zip files in NATS_Server/lib_precomp directory.
-Users can use them for running NATS Server if they meet anyobstacles while building dependency libraries on Linux systems.
+Users can use them for running NATS Server if they meet any obstacle while building dependency libraries on Linux systems.

 Example
 We can use Ubuntu pre-compiled hdf5 library.